MichaelZaniewski/SQL-Airline-Delay-Project/README.md

 ```
 ### 7) Of total flights, how many left in the morning vs afternoon?
 What percent of morning and afternoon flights departed on time vs late?
 ![Figure7](https://github.com/user-attachments/assets/7c15d4d4-447b-45d7-a2b9-f61f34a3606f)
+- **Methodology:** Created a subquery CASE statment to categorize `sched_departure` into 'MORNING' and 'AFTERNOON', then COUNT() flights on-time and late and divided by total and GROUP BY `time_of_day` to get percentages per time period.
+Allows for easy data interpretation of departure statistics
+- **Insights Gained:** 30.19% of flights depart late in the morning, quickly increasing to 50.44% by the afternoon
 ```
 SELECT time_of_day,
 		COUNT(*) AS total_flights,